waterinstitute/adcirc-subgrid/examples/GBAY/README.md

 through a color-coded bar, overlaid with triangular grid elements.
 Upon executing the ADCIRC-Subgrid model, this grid will use high-resolution elevation and land use data.
-The simulation  in this example integrates and interpolates detailed information from two separate TIF files, enhancing the grid with subgrid-scale resolution and lookup tables derived from the input datasets
+The simulation  in this example integrates and interpolates detailed information from two separate TIF files, enhancing the grid with subgrid-scale resolution and lookup tables derived from the input datasets.

 GOALS of this example:
 - download and set-up ADCIRC-Subgrid